 3. ENCOURAGE your child to take each lesson and quiz question seriously.
 Emphasize “thinking before clicking,” because just clicking through will not be a productive use of their time nor reflect what your child actually knows.
 Remind your child to read passages in their entirety, use paper and pencil to solve math problems, and use the tools that appear at the bottom of the screen in some lessons.

-TRACK AND DISCUSS PROGRESS.
+4. TRACK AND DISCUSS PROGRESS.
 Regularly review progress with your student using the My Progress page.
-Note that your child should aim for 45 minutes of i‑Ready Online Instruction per subject per week and maintain a range of 30–49 minutes of online instruction while passing at least 70 percent of lessons.
+Note that your child should aim for 45 minutes of i‑Ready Personalized Instruction per subject per week and maintain a range of 30–49 minutes of Personalized Instruction while passing at least 70 percent of lessons.
 Your child’s school may have varying guidance.
 As you discuss progress with your child, consider asking:

 You can use these fun trackers as you and your child discuss and keep track of progress.